 “We know for a fact that the Muslim Brotherhood has as its mission the worldwide imposition of Islam’s toxic, brutally repressive and anti-constitutional supremacist doctrine known as Shariah.
 And yes, it means here, too.”

-– column, FamilySecurityMatters.org, August 2013
+– Column at FamilySecurityMatters.org, August 2013

 If Frank Gaffney Jr. had his way, average hard-working Americans of the Muslim faith would be dragged before Congress to face such questions as, “Are you now, or have you ever been, a member of the Muslim Brotherhood?”
-In Gaffney’s mind, America is in peril, and bringing back the notorious Cold War-era House Un-American Activities Committee (HUAC) would expose the subversives he imagines are working to implement Shariah religious law throughout the land.
+In Gaffney’s mind, America is in peril, and bringing back the notorious Cold War-era House Un-American Activities Committee (HUAC) would expose the subversives he imagines are working to implement Sharia religious law throughout the land.

-“What if it turns out that some of the people the Obama administration has been embracing are actually promoting the same totalitarian ideology and seditious agenda as al Qaeda, only they’re doing it from White House Iftar dinners?” he asked in the Washington Times, referring to the meal served after Ramadan fasts.
+“What if it turns out that some of the people the Obama administration has been embracing are actually promoting the same totalitarian ideology and seditious agenda as al Qaeda, only they’re doing it from White House Iftar dinners?” he asked in The Washington Times, referring to the meal served after Ramadan fasts.

 During an appearance on MSNBC’s “Hardball with Chris Matthews” in 2009, Gaffney made a statement that boggled even veteran Gaffney-watchers: “There is also circumstantial evidence, not proven by any means, but nonetheless some pretty compelling circumstantial evidence, of Saddam Hussein’s Iraq being involved with the people who perpetrated both the 1993 attack on the World Trade Center and even the Oklahoma City bombing.”

 Sometime after that, he seemed to go off the rails, becoming increasingly taken with a conspiracy theory about the infiltration of the United States by nefarious Muslim Brotherhood operatives burrowed deep within the infrastructure.
-This line – amplified via Gaffney’s radio show, his contributions to numerous far-right periodicals, and the CSP website – quickly elevated his stature in hard-line anti-Muslim circles.
+This line – amplified via Gaffney’s radio show, his contributions to numerous far-right periodicals, and the Center for Security Policy website – quickly elevated his stature in hard-line anti-Muslim circles.

 Gaffney’s supporters conveniently overlook the fact that many of his theories are based on a single, discredited source – a 1991 fantasy written by a lone Muslim Brotherhood member that was introduced into evidence during the 2008 Holy Land Foundation trial in Dallas federal court.
 But to Gaffney, this document is a smoking gun, a mission statement pointing to a massive Islamist conspiracy under our noses.

 “When it is impracticable to engage in violence, Shariah-adherent Muslims are still obliged to engage in jihad through stealthy techniques or, in the words of the Muslim Brotherhood, ‘civilization jihad,’” Gaffney said in 2011.
-“They are doing it through influence operations, the target set of which is comprehensive — government, law enforcement, intelligence agencies, the military, penal institutions, media think tanks, political entities, academic institutions.
+“They are doing it through influence operations, the target set of which is comprehensive –— government, law enforcement, intelligence agencies, the military, penal institutions, media think tanks, political entities, academic institutions.
 And they are very aggressively targeting non-Muslim religious communities in the name of ecumenicalism.”

-CSP also distributes what it calls “Occasional Papers,” which offer a revealing window into the breadth of Gaffney’s obsessions.
-It was in one of these reports that Gaffney leveled his infamous charges against Huma Abedin, the Hillary Clinton aide.
-Another paper, titled “Shariah Law and American State Courts: An Assessment of State Appellate Court Cases” purports to prove “that Shariah law has entered into state court decisions, in conflict with the Constitution and state public policy,” using a small sample of published cases as evidence.
+The Center for Security Policy also distributes what it calls “Occasional Papers,” which offer a revealing window into the breadth of Gaffney’s obsessions.
+In one of these reports, Gaffney leveled his infamous charges against Huma Abedin, the Hillary Clinton aide.
+Another paper, titled “Shariah Law and American State Courts: An Assessment of State Appellate Court Cases,” purports to prove “that Shariah law has entered into state court decisions, in conflict with the Constitution and state public policy,” using a small sample of published cases as evidence.

-In 2009, another dubious CSP report alleged that an “Iran Lobby” operating in Washington, D.C., was influencing U.S. policy through a network of shady operatives and prominent politicos.
+In 2009, another dubious Center for Security Policy report alleged that an “Iran lobby” operating in Washington, D.C., was influencing U.S. policy through a network of shady operatives and prominent politicos.
 The report said that “in one way or another” U.N.
-Ambassador Susan Rice, Council on Foreign Relations President Richard Haass and Dennis Ross, then the special advisor for the Persian Gulf and Southwest Asia to Secretary of State Hillary Clinton, were among those associated with the Iran Lobby.
-In fact, the Iran Lobby was essentially a fabrication.
+Ambassador Susan Rice, Council on Foreign Relations President Richard Haass and Dennis Ross, then the special adviser for the Persian Gulf and Southwest Asia to Secretary of State Hillary Clinton, were among those associated with the Iran lobby.
+In fact, the Iran lobby was a fabrication.

 In 2012, Salon.com’s Alex Seitz-Wald interviewed one such victim of Gaffney’s Muslim-baiting, Salil Gill.
 A former member of the Navy’s Judge Advocate General’s Corps, a legal branch of the military, and Bush White House official, Gill was blindsided soon after he joined the newly formed Department of Homeland Security (DHS) in 2004.
 The problems started when DHS officials questioned him regarding a former American Muslim Council member who was convicted of money laundering.
 After the inquiry, Gill was cleared, and went back to work.